-Landscape Architecture Canada Foundation (LACF) is pleased to announce the recipients of funding in the 2023 Annual Grants Program in support of research, communication and scholarship.
+Landscape Architecture Canada Foundation (LACF) is pleased to announce the recipients of funding in the 2023 Research Grants Program in support of research, communication and scholarship.
 This year, 6 professional awards and two student awards were approved by the jury.

 The grants awarded for 2023 cover a broad range of topics and tackle issues important to the profession.
 The proposals were adjudicated and awarded by a National Jury composed of six individuals from public, private and academic practices areas, representing the different regions of Canada.

 According to Ed Versteeg, APALA, FCSLA, Chair of the 2023 Research Grants Jury: